 The following verse says: “Then comes the end (telos), when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.”
 The word translated “end” is telos which means: end, conclusion, fulfillment or final result.
 I think that perhaps the best way to understand “the end,” telos in this context is, “then comes the fulfillment.”
 In other words, it speaks of the fulfillment of the declaration that all will be made alive in Christ and not just the firstfruits or those that are Christ’s at His coming.
 This is verified by looking at the verses that follow, declaring that Christ will continue reigning until every enemy has been destroyed (Gr. katalúo “render null or void”), and all have become subject to Him.
 It says that the last enemy to be destroyed will be death.
 That cannot happen until all have been made alive in Christ.

 Traditionalists are shortsighted when they try to cut the timeline short at the Second Coming of Christ, or even after the millennium.
 In 1Corinthians 15 we see that Christ will continue reigning until all have been made subject to Him and God becomes all in all.
-That will hardly be the case at the Second Coming of Christ or even after the Millennium which culminates with Satan’s final rebellion and the White Throne Judgment.
-(Rev 20:7-9) Actually, we see that the times of the restoration of all doesn’t even begin until the Second Coming of Christ.
-(Acts 3:21) It is in the dispensation of the fullness of the times that all are reunited in Him (Eph 1:10) and not before His return.
-It is in the coming ages that the Church – the firstfruits, will be put on display to show God’s grace to the rest of creation through us.
-(Eph 2:7)
+That will hardly be the case at the Second Coming of Christ or even after the Millennium which is followed by Satan’s final rebellion and the White Throne Judgment (Rev 20:7-9).
+Actually, we see that the times of the restoration of all doesn’t even begin until the Second Coming of Christ (Acts 3:21).
+It is in the dispensation of the fullness of the times that all are reunited in Him (Eph 1:10) and not before His return.
+It is in the coming ages that the Church – the firstfruits, will be put on display to show God’s grace to the rest of creation through us (Eph 2:7).

 So, we have seen that Christ’s work on the cross was a universal reversal of the results of the one act of disobedience that caused the fall, the entrance of sin, death and condemnation to all Adam’s race.
 Christ, the Last Adam, restores all that the first Adam lost and much, much more.
 All who died in Adam will finally be made alive because of the cross.
 It is something “already” accomplished but “not yet” since not all have subjected themselves to Christ.
 However, all will be made alive, reversing the fall, but “each one in his own order.”
 It is precisely because the subjection must be voluntary and not obligated that all have “not yet” been restored.